SEARCH:

 SYPA collect contributions via Direct Debit, Please refer to the section on our website regarding the Direct Debit collection

-The employer contribution rate is calculated during the actuarial assessment and will be payable from the conversion date.
+The employer contribution rate is calculated during the actuarial assessment and will be payable from the admission date.
+This rate will be subject to review at the next triennial actuarial valuation.

-The Academy (or their payroll provider) must submit a Monthly Data Collection (MDC) file via the SYPA secure online Employer Web site.
+The Admitted Body (or their payroll provider) must submit a Monthly Data Collection (MDC) file via the SYPA secure online Employer Web site.
 For information on uploading monthly submissions, producing the file, hints, tips and FAQ’s, please refer to our Monthly data submissions guide.
 Submission should be made in accordance with the MDC collection dates as shown on the table in the Collection of Pension Contributions By Direct Debit Process Guide

-Please read our Administration Strategy It sets out, amongst other things, how the Administering Authority, SYPA, will administer the Pension Scheme and Fund on behalf of Employing Organisations, and their Scheme Members, participating in the South Yorkshire Pension Fund, its requirements for employers in terms of the timely and accurate provision of information pertinent to the administration of the Scheme and Fund, and the penalties to be applied to those employing organisations failing to meet their duties, responsibilities and obligations as detailed within the Pension Administration Strategy
+Please read our Administration Strategy It sets out, amongst other things, how the Administering Authority, SYPA, will administer the Pension Scheme and Fund on behalf of Employing Organisations, and their Scheme Members, participating in the South Yorkshire Pension Fund, its requirements for employers in terms of the timely and accurate provision of information pertinent to the administration of the Scheme and Fund, and the penalties to be applied to those employing organisations failing to meet their duties, responsibilities and obligations as detailed within the Pension Administration Strategy.

 South Yorkshire Pension Fund has a dedicated Employer Engagement team who are committed to supporting employers.